-Sadly, stress is pretty much an inevitable part of modern-day life, no matter where you’re from or what language you speak.
-Learning how to talk about stress in English won’t just expand your students’ language skills—it’ll also equip them to communicate about an essential and universal topic with native English speakers.
+Learning how to talk about stress in English won’t just expand your students’ language skills—it’ll also help them to communicate about an essential and unfortunately universal topic with native English speakers.

 The first step in any lesson or unit on stress is introducing key vocabulary.
 Students need to know and understand these words in order to discuss stress and stress-related situations.

 Of course, you don’t need to start by handing out a plain old vocabulary list.
 Take the opportunity to open a discussion with the question: “What is stress?”

 Ask students to shout out relevant words they know and write them on the board.
 Continue to get them thinking by asking some additional questions such as these:

 - “What makes you feel stressed?”

 - “What are some opposites of stress?”

 Here are some key vocabulary words to introduce and listen out for.
 You might have your own words to add depending on your class’ proficiency level—and they might even surprise you with some of their own!

 Before you move to the next stage in the lesson, where the English will get a bit more complex, it’s important to make sure students have a solid grasp on these basic words.
 Here are a couple of ideas to get you started.